nphilip1098/Astar-grid/README.md

 # Astar-grid

+Motion Planning Algorithms can be broadly categorised into (a) Graph based Planning (b) Sampling based Planning.
+Through this project I've attempted to discretize a map by cell decomposition( Graph based planning) and navigate through this map using A* Search Algorithm.

 Given a grid(picture) of a environment, a  starting point and an ending point, this application calculates the shortest path using A* Algorithm.

 (i)The grid can be sketched using any tool.(Ive used MS Paint to sketch the grid here)